 What advice would you give someone looking to build their social channels?

 I would say to not be obsessed with follower numbers.
 It really is the genuine engagement that counts, especially when working with brands.
 If you create your own original content that best illustrates your aesthetic and stay true to it, the followers will soon come.

-Our consumer lifestyle PR team specialise in connecting everyday brands with everyday people across four core sectors; Consumer Lifestyle PR, Food & Drink PR, Interior PR and Sport, Health & Wellbeing PR.
-More information on these areas of knowledge can be found at www.escapadepr.com/about-us.
+Our consumer PR agency specialises in connecting everyday brands with everyday people across four core sectors; Consumer PR, Food & Drink PR, Interior PR and Sport, Health & Wellbeing PR.